peco/peco/README.md

 * negipo
 * sugyan
 * swdyh
-* MURAOKA Taro (kaoriya/koron) for ahocorasick search
+* MURAOKA Taro (kaoriya/koron), for aho-corasick search
+* taichi, for the gif working on Windows

 Notes
 =====